official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  “never” giving UNSCOM the co-operation it needed to complete its tasks;

-273 UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the United Kingdom of Great Britain and Northern Ireland to the United Nations addressed to the President of the Security Council’ (S/1998/1182).
+[^273]: UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the
-274 UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the United Kingdom of Great Britain and Northern Ireland to the United Nations addressed to the President of the Security Council’ (S/1998/1182).
+[^274]: UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the
-275 UN Security Council, ‘3955th Meeting Wednesday 16 December 1998’ (S/PV.3995).
+[^275]: UN Security Council, ‘3955th Meeting Wednesday 16 December 1998’ (S/PV.3995).

 150

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  concealing the “evidence of its past and current programmes”;
 *  engaging in a “policy of harassment and deceit”;